Skip to content

 Nissan IMx concept car.

 Tokyo Motor Show 2017 seems so long ago.
-It was when concept cars seemed like glimpses into a distant future.
-For a car photographer, it was paradise.
-I’m not an expert on cars, but I was impressed.
-The show blended futuristic innovation and sleek designs which was irresistible for cameras.
-Nissan had a zero-emission vision and Honda had AI-infused retro charm.
+The concept vehicles seemed like glimpses into a distant future.
+For a car photographer, paradise had arrived.
+I’m not an expert, but they impressed me.
+The show blended futuristic innovation and sleek design, irresistible for cameras.
+Nissan brought a zero-emission vision, and Honda showed AI-infused retro charm.
 Here’s a peek into a day spent capturing dreams on wheels.

 LS+ Concept car